Jarrett Guarantano: 2019 season

 The 2019 season started disastrous for the Tennessee Volunteers.
 Tennessee dropped the season opener to Georgia State 38–30.
 The loss marked the first for Tennessee to a Group of 5 school since 2008.
 Guarantano passed for 311 yards, two touchdowns, and one interception in the loss.
 In the following game, he passed for 176 yards, two touchdowns, and one interception in a 29–26 2OT home loss to BYU.
 The Vols started 0–2 for the first time since 1988.
 Tennessee dropped two of their next three games, losses to top-ten teams Florida and Georgia, to drop to 1–4.
 Guarantano was benched prior to the Georgia game for Brian Maurer.
 In the following game, against Mississippi State, Maurer was injured and Guarantano came into the game in relief.
 He threw a late touchdown to Tyler Byrd to give the Volunteers a 10-point lead in the fourth quarter to help clinch the 20–10 victory.
-In the following game at #1 Alabama, Tennessee had drove to the Alabama goalline trailing 28–13 in the fourth quarter.
+In the following game at #1 Alabama, Tennessee had driven to the Alabama goalline trailing 28–13 in the fourth quarter.
 Guarantano went against the play call and tried a quarterback sneak and fumbled resulting in a Trevon Diggs 100-yard fumble return for a touchdown.
 In the next game, he bounced back with a solid 229-yard, two-touchdown game against South Carolina in a 41–21 victory.
 He broke his non-throwing wrist against South Carolina but never missed a game.
-Following victories over AUB and Kentucky, Guarantano passed for 415 yards and two touchdowns in a 24–20 victory over Missouri to clinch bowl eligibility for Tennessee.
+Following victories over UAB and Kentucky, Guarantano passed for 415 yards and two touchdowns in a 24–20 victory over Missouri to clinch bowl eligibility for Tennessee.
 Following a victory over Vanderbilt, Tennessee finished with a 7–5 record and earned an appearance in the Gator Bowl against Indiana.
 Guarantano passed for 221 yards and two interceptions as Tennessee won 23–22 in a comeback victory.
 As a junior, he threw for 2,158 yards and 16 touchdowns while starting seven games and playing in all 13.
 Tennessee's momentum helped earn them a preseason #25 ranking for the 2020 season.